-Just a reminder that confessions are heard before and after Saturday Great Vespers, before and after Presanctified Liturgy, by appointment on Sunday morning and by appointment during the week.
-Don't wait until the last minute to come to Confession before Pascha.
-Call or email Fr Joseph.
+Just a reminder that confessions are heard before and after Saturday Great Vespers, before and after Liturgy, by appointment on Sunday morning and by appointment during the week.
+Don't wait until the last minute to come to Confession before Nativity or Pascha.
+Call or email Fr Andrew.

 A signup sheet for Paschal flower donations and for reading at the Tomb of Christ from Friday evening until Saturday night will be available at the back of the Church starting this Sunday.
 The Book of Psalms is reader after the Friday Burial Service until the Vesperal Liturgy on Holy Saturday.
 After the Liturgy on Holy Saturday until the start of Nocturns on Saturday evening, the Book of Acts is read.